 📍 at Park MGM

-For lunch, I made my way over the the Park MGM Las Vegas, which is the only smokeless hotel and casino on the Strip.
+For lunch, I made my way over to the Park MGM Las Vegas, which is the only smokeless hotel and casino on the Strip.
 So it was quite literally a breath of fresh air.

 Inside the Park MGM is EATALY, an Italian marketplace and food court.
 But they have sit-down restaurants as well, like Le Pizza e La Pasta where I went for lunch.